yveskerwyn/jumpscale/17-zos_primitives.md

 gw.deploy()
 ```

-There is no list gateways, since there is no state kept about this in the node, that's the job of the remote 0-robot, you simply need to now the container - once deployed:
+There is no API to list the gateways, since there is no state kept about this in the node, that's the job of the remote 0-robot, you simply need to now the container - once deployed:
 ```python
 zos_node.containers.list()
 gw_container = zos_node.containers.get(name=gw_name)